 If you’re interested in learning more, read on to find the top 10 reasons to stretch after a workout.

 So often stretching after exercise is overlooked, when in fact, it should be seen as part of your session.
 In my teens and early twenties I used to be as guilty as the next man, stretching didn’t even cross my mind after a game of football or squash.
-As my body got older my muscles got sore and my flexibility decreased because I was ignoring this essential element of training.
+As my body got older my muscles got sore and my flexibility decreased because I was ignoring this essential element of training – which can be very painful, especially if I am in the mood to workout and play sports such as golf.

 Top 10 Reasons to Stretch After a Workout